-INTEGER, a result code.
-Most typical value: 0x0000 (indicating a successful operation) Returns the advertising report is set for Limited and/or General Discoverability.
+If a 0x6A01 resultcode is received, it implies whitelist has been enabled but the Flags AD in the advertising report is set for limited and/or general discoverability.
 The solution is to resubmit a new advert report which is made up so that the nFlags argument to BleAdvRptInit() function is 0.